 On the other hand, SIPs allow individuals to invest by gradually transferring a fixed amount to the fund of one’s choice.
 One does not have to pay a significant amount towards their investment in ELSS, ensuring minimal financial strain.
 The money also gets a fixed return in the debt funds.

 SIPs offer a simplified way to make investments in ELSS, as the investments are spread over time.
 It lowers the risk of market fluctuations as only a small part of one’s investment faces market volatility.

-It can prove especially helpful for new investors, as they might not be able to deduce what will be the best time to invest into the market.
-By investing in smaller amount, one gets to benefit by a substantial margin when the market improves.
+It can prove especially helpful for new investors, as they might not be able to deduce what will be the best time to invest in the market.
+By investing in a smaller amount, one gets to benefit by a substantial margin when the market improves.

 SIP also allows an individual to benefit from rupee cost averaging.
 It is a process where fund managers purchase more units when the market is low to reduce per-unit cost of investment.
 These units are later sold when the market reaches its peak, ensuring higher returns.

 Investing in ELSS is ideal for new investors as they build a habit of investing while being exposed to significantly less risk.
 As they invest a smaller but fixed sum over a longer time frame, they gain exposure to the stock market and equity-linked schemes.

 Investing in such tax saving schemes also allows them to save a considerable amount of money, which they can reinvest to earn better results.[gmf-elss-funds]